-- Specify in your will how you want social media accounts handled.
+- Have you specified how you want your social media accounts handled?

-- Tell a few people (e.g., family member, lawyer, executor) where to find the key document containing your passwords.
+- Have you told a few people (e.g., family members, your lawyer, your executor) where to find the key document containing your passwords?

 * MD Advisor refers to an MD Management Limited Financial Consultant or Investment Advisor (in Quebec), or an MD Private Investment Counsel Portfolio Manager.